-As healthcare costs rise every year, small and midsize employers sometimes struggle to deliver quality health benefits to their employees.
+As healthcare costs rise each year, small and midsize employers sometimes struggle to deliver quality health benefits to their employees.
 This can be especially true for nonprofit organizations since revenue can vary significantly from month to month.

 What is a health reimbursement arrangement (HRA)?